 The spacious double bedroom has a king size bed with an en-suite bedroom, while a second small bedroom with twin beds and en-suite shower room sits to the rear.
 Both feature high quality finishes and fabrics from Jane Churchill and Romo.

-There is a well equipped kitchen with dining space for four leading into an inner hall/boot room which is handy space for drying outdoor gear as well as the furry members of the party after energetic paddles in the surf!
+There is a well-equipped kitchen with dining space for four leading into an inner hall/boot room which is a handy space for drying outdoor gear as well as the furry members of the party after energetic paddles in the surf!

 Large open plan sitting room with two double sofas, wood burning stove.
 Technology includes a flat screen TV with Freeview and integrated Blu-ray DVD player, radio.

 Kitchen/dining area with electric oven, ceramic hob, fridge/freezer, dishwasher, washing machine and microwave.
 Dining space with seating for four.